d-bl/MAE-gf/docs/tria.md

   style="float: right; margin-left:1em;"
   src="https://maetempels.github.io/MAE-gf/images_wt/gf-pg-unit.png"
   alt="pg unit"
   description="In this article we show several placings of one unit of the <i>Pagoda</i> or <i>Triangular</i> ground.
-One unit is shown in the picture on the right.</p><p>Please note that some of the examples are mirrored."
+One unit is shown in the picture on the right.<br>Please note that some of the examples are mirrored."
 %}

 ### Traditional pagoda's